andrew/ultimate-awesome/README.md

 - [awesome_computer_science](https://github.com/apeman/awesome_computer_science) - The complete syllabus of Computer Science and Engineering.
 Roadmap, Checklist for Beginners.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
-- [awesome-matlab-students](https://github.com/mathworks/awesome-matlab-students) - An awesome list of helpful resources for students learning MATLAB & Simulink.
-List includes tips & tricks, tutorials, videos, cheat sheets, and opportunities to learn MATLAB & Simulink.
+- [Awesome-Image-Matting](https://github.com/wchstrife/Awesome-Image-Matting) - :notebook: A curated list of deep learning image matting papers and codes.
 - [V3NCO-starred-this-repo](https://github.com/Explosion-Scratch/V3NCO-starred-this-repo) - Star to change the repo title to your username!.
-- [Awesome-Image-Matting](https://github.com/wchstrife/Awesome-Image-Matting) - :notebook: A curated list of deep learning image matting papers and codes.
 - [awesome-ai-infrastructures](https://github.com/1duo/awesome-ai-infrastructures) - Infrastructures™ for Machine Learning Training/Inference in Production.
 - [LLM-Planning-Papers](https://github.com/AGI-Edgerunners/LLM-Planning-Papers) - Must-read Papers on Large Language Model (LLM) Planning.
 - [Awesome-Law-NLP-Research-Work](https://github.com/dalinvip/Awesome-Law-NLP-Research-Work) - Awesome Law NLP Research Work, Paper, Competition, Onlline System.
 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.
 - [awesomearticles](https://github.com/maoruibin/awesomearticles) - :card_file_box: 收集看到的内容特别棒的技术文章并会配有一段个人短评.
+- [awesome-hyper-v-exploitation](https://github.com/shogunlab/awesome-hyper-v-exploitation) - A curated list of Hyper-V exploitation resources, fuzzing and vulnerability research.
 - [awesome-js-tooling-in-rust](https://github.com/karimould/awesome-js-tooling-in-rust) - A curated list of JavaScript tooling written in Rust.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
 - [Awesome-Efficient-Reasoning](https://github.com/hemingkx/Awesome-Efficient-Reasoning) - Paper list for Efficient Reasoning.